-CHM 152 General Chemistry II

-3 CHM 151 Prerequisites: Corequisites: None
+CHM 152 General Chemistry II 3 3 4 Prerequisites: CHM 151 Corequisites: None

 This course provides a continuation of the study of the fundamental principles and laws of chemistry.
 Topics include kinetics, equilibrium, ionic and redox equations, acid-base theory, electrochemistry, thermodynamics, introduction to nuclear and organic chemistry, and complex ions.
 Upon completion, students should be able to demonstrate an understanding of chemical concepts as needed to pursue further study in chemistry and related professional fields.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural science/mathematics.

-CHM 251 Organic Chemistry I

-3 3 CHM 152
+CHM 251 Organic Chemistry I 3 3 4 Prerequisites: CHM 152 Corequisites: None